 - Shared Subscription Data Retrieval

+- Trace Data Retrieval

+- PSI Activation State Retrieval

-- Trace Data RetrievalWhen the feature SharedData is supported and the retrieved UE-individual data (i.e. data other than Shared Subscription Data) contain SharedDataIds, the NF service consumer shall also retrieve the shared data identified by the received shared data Ids unless the identified shared data are already available at the NF service consumer.
+When the feature SharedData is supported and the retrieved UE-individual data (i.e. data other than Shared Subscription Data) contain SharedDataIds, the NF service consumer shall also retrieve the shared data identified by the received shared data Ids unless the identified shared data are already available at the NF service consumer.
 The order of sequence of sharedDataIds within UE-individual data is significant: Individual data take precedence over shared data; shared data "SharedDataX" identified by a sharedDataId X takes precedence over shared data "SharedDataY" identified by a sharedDataId Y if X appears before Y within the list of SharedDataIds in the UE-individual data.

 * * * Next Change * * * *